 A larger-than-life grasslands profile offers an unusual venue to study the serpentine soil complex and explore the foundation of Edgewood’s unique biota.
 Set against a painted mural, the exhibit tells the above-ground story in terms of the below-ground structure, revealing the geologic composition (iron-magnesium silicates) that created Edgewood’s unique soils.
-The community of serpentine grassland plants, including blow-wives, blue dicks, California lomatium, California plantain, goldfields, and serpentine linanthus, is magnified to 20 times life size.
+The community of serpentine grassland plants, including blow-wives, blue dicks, large-fruited lomatium, California plantain, goldfields, and serpentine linanthus, is magnified to 20 times life size.
 Can you spot three life phases of the Bay checkerspot butterfly?

 In this Exhibit

 The Bay checkerspot butterfly is a threatened species that lived at Edgewood until 2002.
 This butterfly is endemic (native and confined) to serpentine-derived soil.
 The primary host plants for Bay checkerspot larvae are California plantain and, later in the season, purple owl’s clover.
 The Bay checkerspot butterfly has a wing span of about 2 inches (5 cm).
 Since 2007 there has been an ongoing program to reintroduce the Bay checkerspot butterfly to Edgewood, along with habitat restoration to remove the exotic plants that crowd out the butterfly’s food source plants.